ludwigschink/PCA9955B/README.md

 in your project directory.

-## Using
+## general Using
 Create a new class and inherit from class 'PCA9955B_Base'.
-Dont forget to pass the i2c-dev address (address only, without read/write bit) to the constructor of PCA9955B_Base class.
+Dont forget to pass the i2c-slave address (address only, without read/write bit) to the constructor of PCA9955B_Base class.
 When inheriting, you provide the hardware access by declaring a method in the new class 'i2crRXTX' equal to the 'i2cRXTX' method in the PCA9955B_Base class, where its declared 'virtual'.
 By doing that, you overwrite that method and the PCA9955B_Base class now uses that